HomeToolsAbout

 What is it

-Referencing a value that is NOT needed for rendering
+Referencing a value that needs to persist that is NOT needed for rendering.

 // syntax const ref = useRef(initialValue); // usage import { useRef } from 'react'; function MyComponent() { const intervalRef = useRef(0); const inputRef = useRef(null); // ... };